Overview

 Step 1: Calculate Equilibrium Constant and Reaction Quotient

-The equilibrium constant (K) is a fixed ratio of products to reactants at equilibrium for a given reaction and temperature, while the reaction quotient (Q) uses the same formula at any point during a reaction โ comparing Q to K tells you which direction a reaction needs to shift to reach equilibrium.
+The equilibrium constant (K) is a fixed ratio of products to reactants at equilibrium for a given reaction and temperature.
+The reaction quotient (Q) uses that same formula, but at any point during a reaction, not just at the end.
+Comparing Q to K tells you which direction a reaction needs to shift to reach equilibrium, and that comparison is one of the more useful shortcuts in general chemistry: it turns a static snapshot of concentrations into a prediction about where the system is headed.

 The Equilibrium Constant Calculator calculates K from equilibrium concentrations, and the Reaction Quotient Calculator calculates Q at any given point for that comparison.